shivkumar98/OCP-Java-Examples/src/review_questions/chapter_6/attempt_1/README.md

 A. `hithere` <br>
 B. The `assert` statement throws an AssertionError <br>
 C. The code throws an `ArrayIndexOutOfBoundsException` <br>
-D. The code compiles and runs successfully, but there is not output
+D. The code compiles and runs successfully, but there is not output <br>
-E. The code does not compile
+E. The code does not compile <br>

 ### My answer:
 * The command does not enable the assertions, so no assertion exception is thrown